2014’s biggest games: 11 of 14 fail to reduce risk of seizuresPosted: 09/23/2014

 - rapidly alternating light and dark images (flash/flicker)

 - certain stripes and geometric patterns with high contrast

 - large areas of very bright (“saturated”) red

-- problem images take up more than one fourth of the screen
+- problem images take up more than one-fourth of the screen

 Visual safety criteria for video sequences are precisely defined in this document used by regulators of broadcast TV in the UK.
 The criteria were arrived at based on extensive clinical testing.

-If the first clip I test of a game fails the safety test, I note that and move on to test the next game.
+If the first clip I test of a game fails the seizure guidelines test, I note that and move on to test the next game.
 I typically test at least 4 or 5 additional clips of a game if no safety violations are found.
 I don’t do this testing while actually playing these video games.
-Instead I work with video clips available online, some of which are official marketing and gameplay trailers; others are gameplay sessions posted by reviewers or fans.
+Instead, I work with video clips available online, some of which are official marketing and gameplay trailers; others are gameplay sessions posted by reviewers or fans.
 I do not test fans’ sequences from games that were modified with other software.

 Your results could vary.
 Games I’ve listed as meeting image guidelines could have seizure-provoking sequences that I was unable to locate.
 Furthermore, the seizure threshold of individuals is affected by a number of factors including illness, hunger, stress, fatigue, and the player’s menstrual cycle, among others.
 So a game that seems OK the first time it’s played may trigger a seizure under different conditions.